ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 #### Why use compare-exchange items

-* Compare-exchange items can be used to coordinate work between threads, clients, nodes, or sessions that are trying to modify a shared resource (such as a document) at the same time.
+* Compare-exchange items can be used to coordinate work between sessions that are trying to modify a shared resource (such as a document) at the same time.

-* You can use compare-exchange items in various situations to protect or reserve a resource by checking changes in values.
+* You can use compare-exchange items in various situations to protect or reserve a resource.
   (see [API Compare-exchange examples](../../../client-api/operations/compare-exchange/overview#example-i---email-address-reservation)).
-  * If you create a compare-exchange key/value pair, you can decide what actions to implement when the Raft index increments as a result of a change in the value.
+  * If you create a compare-exchange key/value pair, you can decide what actions to implement when the Raft index increments.

----

-#### How compare-exchange items work when protecting shared documents

-* Every time a document in a cluster-wide session is modified, RavenDB automatically creates or uses an associated compare-exchange item called [Atomic Guard](../../../client-api/operations/compare-exchange/atomic-guards).
-  * Whenever one session holds an Atomic Guard associated with a document, other sessions can read the document but not modify it.
-The session releases the item after the SaveChanges( ) succeeds on all of the session transactions.
-    The item's Raft Index is incremented with every document modification that is saved.
-  * To save changes on a document, the session first checks if another session is currently locking that document.
-  * If it is available to modify, the session checks if the Raft index has changed since it loaded the document.
-  * If the Raft index has indeed incremented, a `ConcurrencyException` will be thrown.
-* Be sure that your business logic is written so that if a concurrency exception is thrown, it re-writes the transaction from the session.
-  To ensure [atomicity](https://en.wikipedia.org/wiki/ACID#Atomicity) if even one session transaction fails, the entire [session will roll back](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching).
-  The session will need to re-load all of the documents and apply the session logic again.

-    {INFO: }
-    **Performance cost of cluster-wide sessions**
-    Cluster-wide transactions are more expensive than non-cluster-wide transactions.
-    They prioritize consistency over performance to ensure ACIDity across the cluster.

-    * One way to prevent concurrency issues without cluster-wide sessions is to ensure that one node is responsible for writing.
-      * By default, one node is responsible for all reads and writes.
-You can configure [load balancing](../../../client-api/session/configuration/use-session-context-for-load-balancing) to fine-tune the settings to your needs.
-      * To distribute work, you can set different nodes to be responsible for different sets of data.
-Learn more in the article [Scaling Distributed Work in RavenDB](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/7-scaling-distributed-work-in-ravendb)
-    {INFO/}
+    The Raft index increments as a result of a change in the compare-exchange value or metadata.

 ---